brendanlacroix/polish-css/README.md

 Or don't.
 You're the boss.

-Play by your own rules with PolishCSS.
+Manicure your CSS with Polish.

 **Features:**
-- :nail_care: Totally unopinionated.
+- Totally unopinionated.
 No default linters.
-- :nail_care: Totally plugin based.
+- Totally plugin based.
-- :nail_care: Totally named in honor of the nail polish emoji.
+- Totally named in honor of the nail polish emoji.

-_PolishCSS works with CSS, SCSS, Sass, and Less._
+_Polish works with CSS, SCSS, Sass, and Less._

 ## <a name="quickstart"></a>Quick start